tcztzy/atmospheric_correction/docs/source/01_Introduction.rst

 MODIS observations to get BRDF description of the earth surface as the prior information of the earth surface property, uses the ECMWF CAMS Near-real-time as the prior information of the atmospheric sates, to get optimal estimations of the atmospheric parameters.
-The code is written in python and we have tested it with Sentinel 2, Landsat 8, Landsat 5, Sentinel 3 and MODIS data and it shows SIAC can correct the atmospheric effects reasonablely well.
+The code is written in python and we have tested it with Sentinel 2, Landsat 8, Landsat 5, Sentinel 3 and MODIS data and it shows zac can correct the atmospheric effects reasonablely well.

 Sentinel 2 and Landsat 8 correction examples